tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/smz3changelog.md

       crystals required for access.
     * The required number of boss tokens scales down with the fraction of total crystals required for access.
+    * A reduced crystal requirement for Ganon's Tower now allows for progression items to be found there.
   * The key logic for the "east wing" of Ice Palace were previously disabled as it broke generating a playthrough.
 This has been solved and with that IP is once again logically secured.